 - a == b checks if a and b refer to the same object in the heap. - a.equals(b) executes a's equals method either from its own class or the closest parent class that overwrote that method. - If the class and none of its ancestors overwrote the equals method, then its acts the same as ==.

 - Where are references to objects stored?
-Stack or Heap? - When the same of the same of the same sequence of characters?
+Stack or Heap? - One of the same sequence of characters?

 Java Access Modifiers